abapGit/docs.abapgit.org/docs/ref-folders-filenames.md

 ### Technical Details

 The mapping is implemented in class `zcl_abapgit_filename_logic`, methods `object_to_file` (SAP to Repo) and `file_to_object` (Repo to SAP).

+## Related Checks

+`Changed package assignment for object { type } { name }`

+If an object is assigned to a different package/folder in the repository, abapGit will show a warning.
+Pulling such objects will automatically reassign the object to the new pacakge.

+`Files for object { type } { name } are not placed in the same folder`

+For objects that are split into several files, all files must be included in the same folder.
+This can happen if files are moved manually in git.
+To resolve the issue, move the files to the same folder in git.

+`Package { package } already exists but is not a sub-package of { top package }.` `Check your package and folder logic, and either assign { package } to the package hierarchy of { top package } or remove package { package } from the repository.`

+If package already exist but is not included in the package hierarchy of the package assigned to the repository, then a manual change of the package is required i.e. setting a parent package to the repo package (or one of its subpackages).
+We don't do this automatically since it's not clear where in the hierarchy the new package should be located or whether the sub package shall be removed from the repo.

+`Package and path do not match for object { type } { name }`

+This warning can happen if an object that is part of the repository exists already in the SAP system but is *not* included in the package hierarchy.
+Either delete the object (and pull it from the repo afterwards) or assign it to a package in the hierarchy.

+`Multiple files with same filename { filename }`

+Aside from the special name for packages (`package.devc.xml`) all filenames in the repository (under the starting folder) must be unique.
+If this is not the case, rename the files accordingly.

+`Filename is empty for object { type } { name }`

+Unknown causes.
+Open an [issue](https://github.com/sbcgua/ajson/issues).

+`Namespace { namespace } does not exist.
+Create it in transaction SE03`

+If repository objects are based on a namespace, the namespace must be created first before other objects can be pulled.
+Either perform
+*Advanced > Selective Pull* and pull *only* the namespace, or create the namespace in transaction `SE03` manually.

+`Namespace { namespace } is not modifiable.
+Check it in transaction SE03`

+Set the namespace to `modifiable` in transaction `SE03`.

+### Technical Details

+The checks are implemented in class `zcl_abapgit_file_status`.